falcosecurity/falcosidekick/README.md

   `false`)
 - **ELASTICSEARCH_CHECKCERT** : check if ssl certificate of the output is valid (default:
   `true`)
+- **ELASTICSEARCH_USERNAME** : use this username to authenticate to Elasticsearch if the username is not empty (default: "")
+- **ELASTICSEARCH_PASSWORD** : use this password to authenticate to Elasticsearch if the password is not empty (default: "")
 - **INFLUXDB_HOSTPORT** : Influxdb http://host:port, if not `empty`, Influxdb is
   _enabled_
 - **INFLUXDB_DATABASE** : Influxdb database (default: falco)